 Rubber and nylon aprons are a little bit stronger than cotton aprons.
-Though they don’t tend to be as fashionable, but they are highly useful!
+Though they don’t tend to be as fashionable, decorated but they are highly essential!
 Rubber and nylon aprons are perfect for things like grilling because they will do more to prevent burns from hot grease and keep clothing dry when washing dishes.

 The most heavy-duty aprons are made of leather.
-These are typically used by people engaged in crafts like welding and smithing.
+They are typically used by people engaged in crafts like welding and smithing.
 As these skills are making a comeback as niche hobbies, so are leather aprons.

-Why Use An Apron?
+Why Use An One?

-Aprons are also incredibly useful for cleaning up around your home or apartment.
+Aprons are also incredibly essential for cleaning up around your home or apartment.
 They can keep your jeans bleach-free when you scrub down the walls or keep your shirt dry while you do your backed up dishes.